What the Royal family’s acceptance of Meghan really means

 The upcoming wedding of Meghan Markle, 36, a biracial, divorced American, and Prince Harry, 33, fifth in line to the throne, represents a dramatic evolution of the British monarchy.

 It’s been 81 years since an American married a British royal—with a decidedly different outcome.
-King Edward III abdicated his throne in 1936 to marry twice-divorced American socialite Wallis Warfield Simpson a year later, setting in motion the events that led to the Queen’s unanticipated ascension.
+King Edward VIII abdicated his throne in 1936 to marry twice-divorced American socialite Wallis Warfield Simpson a year later, setting in motion the events that led to the Queen’s unanticipated ascension.
 Elizabeth II’s future and history changed as the British government adamantly opposed a twice-divorced American becoming Queen when the King was head of the Church of England, which, at that time, did not allow divorces to remarry during the lifetime of a former spouse.

 Over time, the Queen’s attitude towards divorce has evolved along with society’s.
 All but one of her four children (Prince Edward, who is married to Sophie, Countess of Wessex) is divorced.
 Prince Charles, divorced from Princess Diana at the time of her death, spent years working to gain public acceptance of Camilla, also divorced, before the couple married in a civil service in 2005 followed by a blessing at St. George’s Chapel, where they acknowledged their “manifold sins and wickedness.”

 Charles’s insistence on marrying his non-royal, divorced, longtime love no doubt made it easier for Harry to propose to Meghan, who was divorced in 2013.